-§ 175-10.1-305 Casino Service Provider Licenses. (a) No person shall provide any goods or services to or conduct any business whatsoever with a casino, a casino licensee, its employees or agents, whether or not said goods, services, or business directly relates to casino or gaming activity, unless a casino service provider license authorizing the particular casino service business shall have first been issued to the enterprise pursuant to Part 1300 of these Regulations if such licensure has been required by the Commission. (b) The Casino Licensee shall not procure in any fashion goods or services to or conduct any business whatsoever with a person or entity, its employees or agents, whether or not said goods, services, or business directly relates to casino or gaming activity, unless a casino service provider license authorizing the particular casino service business shall have first been issued to the enterprise pursuant to Part 1300 of these Regulations if such licensure has been required by the Commission.
+§ 175-10.1-305 Casino Service Provider Licenses. (a) No person shall provide any goods or services to or conduct any business whatsoever with a casino, a casino licensee, its employees or agents, whether or not said goods, services, or business directly relates to casino or gaming activity, unless a casino service provider license authorizing the particular casino service business shall have first been issued to the enterprise pursuant to Part 1300 of these Regulations if such licensure has been required by the Commission. (b) The Casino Licensee shall not procure in any fashion goods or services from or conduct any business whatsoever with a person or entity, its employees or agents, whether or not said goods, services, or business directly relates to casino or gaming activity, unless a casino service provider license authorizing the particular casino service business shall have first been issued to the enterprise pursuant to these Regulations if such licensure has been required by the Commission.

-§ 175-10.1-310 Employee Licenses Generally:
+§ 175-10.1-310 Licenses Generally Required:

-- (a) Every casino key employee and casino employee, except those approved by the Chairman, shall wear in a conspicuous manner their license credential issued by the Commission at all times while on duty in the casino area which includes without limitation the casino floor, cashier's cage, countrooms, the Surveillance rooms; the Security Rooms, and any area of the premises not accessible to the general public. - (b) The Casino Gaming Licensee shall not permit any casino key employee or casino employee, except those approved by the Chairman, to work in the casino area (as defined above) without wearing their license credential in a conspicuous manner. - (c) The Casino Gaming Licensee shall provide each such employee with a holder for the Commission license credential which shall contain the name of the hotel/casino complex, a photograph of the employee, the employee position and title, shall numerically be controlled and shall permit the permanent display of the information contained on the license credential.
-Thirty (30) days prior to the use of any such holder, a Casino Gaming Licensee shall submit a prototype to the Commission along with a narrative description of the proposed manner in which the employee will be required to wear such holder.
+- (a) Every casino service provider, casino vendor, casino key employee and casino employee, except those approved by the Chairman, shall wear in a conspicuous manner their license credential issued by the Commission at all times while on duty in the casino area which includes without limitation the casino floor, cashier's cage, countrooms, the Surveillance rooms; the Security Rooms, and any area of the premises not accessible to the general public.
+The license credential shall at a minimum contain the name of the hotel/casino complex, a photograph of the employee, the employee position and title, and shall be numerically controlled. - (b) Neither the Casino Gaming Licensee nor any casino key employee licensee shall permit any person who should be licensed as a casino service provider, a casino vendor, a casino key employee or casino employee, except those approved by the Executive Director, to work in the casino area (as defined above) or any area not accessible to the general public without such person obtaining licensure from the CCC.
+Neither the Casino Gaming Licensee nor any casino Key employee licensee shall permit any casino service provider, casino vendor, casino key employee or casino employee, except those approved by the Chairman, to work in the casino area (as defined above) without wearing their license credential in a conspicuous manner.
+Neither the Casino Gaming Licensee nor any casino Key employee licensee shall permit any casino service provider, casino vendor, casino key employee or casino employee to be present in the cashier's cage, countrooms, the Surveillance rooms; the Security Rooms, and any area of the premises not accessible to the general public if the employee is not working. - (c) The Casino Gaming Licensee shall provide each such employee with a holder for the Commission license credential which shall permit the permanent display of the information contained on the license credential.
+Thirty (30) days prior to the use of any such holder, a Casino Gaming Licensee shall submit a prototype to the Commission along with a narrative description of the proposed manner in which the employee will be required to wear such holder. - (d) In those situations where a license credential is lost or destroyed, a casino key employee or casino employee may be authorized to enter the casino area to perform employment duties so long as: